Ishan2608/SpaceGeek/README.md

 If you have an idea that can improve the site, whether it is a feature or the overall UI, do let me know.
 I am open to making this project be able to do...
 MORE.

 NOTE: The website is not 100% responsive.
-I am having some trouble in that area.
+I am having some trouble with the events calendar.
 It would be great to receive your help.